sdrobert/cnn-mellin/README.md

 `stepsext/train_acoustic_model.sh exp/matrix 1` trains the first trial listed
 in _exp/matrix_.
 Likewise, _stepsext/decode_acoustic_model.sh_ can be used to decode and score a trial.

-## Hyperparameter optimization

-Hyperparameter optimization is used to find an optimal set of model, data, and training parametersl hyperparameter optimization is not necessary for training or decoding with an acoustic model.